Principles Of Small Circle jujitsu

 In practice, there are existing combinations that masters teach to their students.
 For example, after evading an attack and finding an opening, it is best that a punch or lock follows this movement.
 After breaking free from a lock, it's recommended to move away from the opponent to recover balance or launch a counter-attack.
 Joint locks can also be used one after another to incapacitate opponents.

-Learn these 1o principles beforehand and small scale jiu-jitsu training will be easier to understand.
-They will give you the fundamental knowledge that will help you grasp techniques on small scale jiu-jitsu.
+Learn these 1o principles beforehand and small circle jiu-jitsu training will be easier to understand.
+They will give you the fundamental knowledge that will help you grasp techniques on small circle jiu-jitsu.
 Learn them and fight like a grandmaster!